Independent yoga studio (1-5 teachers, no video) → Junocal

 Retreat and workshop handling

 London yoga studios run retreats (UK, Europe, occasionally Asia) and workshops with capacity-fixed events, deposit+balance billing, and stricter cancellation rules than drop-in.
-Junocal handles these as first-class events; Mindbody and Momence can be configured.
+Junocal sets these up as their own event with the rules built in; Mindbody and Momence can be configured.

-For most independent London yoga studios with one to five teachers, Junocal at £29 Starter, £79 Studio, or £159 Growth fits.
-Capacity-aware booking (no pick-a-spot forced for mat classes), term-based teacher training cohorts as a first-class scheduling entity, Bacs Direct Debit via Stripe Connect Standard direct, no marketplace commission, month-to-month.
+For most independent London yoga studios with one to five teachers, Junocal at £15 Starter, £29 Studio, or £69 Growth fits.
+Booking tracks how many spots are left (no pick-a-spot forced for mat classes), term-based teacher training cohorts are built in, Bacs Direct Debit runs via Stripe Connect Standard direct, no marketplace commission, month-to-month.
 For hybrid studios where on-demand video subscriptions are 20%+ of revenue, Momence's native video product fits despite the post-Clubessential acquisition pricing trajectory.
 For premium-positioned brand-led yoga studios (Triyoga, Yotopia, etc.) where polish matters, Walla is worth the £500+/month all-in cost.

 Three operational differences.
 First, yoga revenue skews more toward memberships than pilates (which is more pack-driven), so recurring-billing matters more.
 Second, teacher training (TT) is a larger share of yoga revenue — a 200-hour TT in London runs £2,500-£3,800/student and cohort handling matters operationally.
 Third, on-demand video is more material for yoga than reformer pilates — yoga adapts more naturally to recorded delivery, and many London yoga studios run hybrid live + video subscriptions.

 London is a major UK teacher-training market — 200-hour foundation and 300-hour advanced trainings.
-Cohorts run as fixed groups over 6-12 months with single payment, separate intake forms, and refund rules distinct from drop-in.
-Junocal, Mariana Tek, and Walla treat TT as a first-class scheduling entity.
-Mindbody can be configured but the workflow is less native.
+Cohorts run as fixed groups over 6-12 months with one upfront payment, separate intake forms, and refund rules distinct from drop-in.
+Junocal, Mariana Tek, and Walla build TT in as its own thing.
+On Mindbody you can set it up, but it takes more work.
 For London yoga schools where TT is 25%+ of revenue, the platform's TT handling matters more than day-to-day class scheduling.

 Depends on revenue mix.
 If on-demand video subscriptions are a primary product (20%+ of revenue), you want native integration — Momence has the strongest native video product.
 If video complements in-person classes (recorded versions members access at no extra cost), pairing your scheduling platform with Vimeo OTT, Uscreen, or Mighty Networks works cleanly.
 Most one-to-five-teacher London yoga studios fit the second pattern.
 Junocal pairs with external video hosts via booking-confirmation deep links.